 I’m often asked if I think it’s a good idea for a dog to be given a homeopathic remedy prior to being vaccinated, with the intent of preventing any kind of reaction.
 Personally, I believe it’s difficult to know what remedy might be effective in this regard, unless:

-a) A constitutional remedy has already been established for that particular dog, i.e. has proven to help with ongoing symptoms the dog has exhibited in the past.
+- A constitutional remedy has already been established for that particular dog.
+For example, a remedy has proven to help with ongoing symptoms the dog has exhibited in the past.
 In this case, it can be a good idea to give that specific remedy a day or two before the vaccine in order to boost the dog’s immune system overall.

 Many people automatically give the remedy Thuja after a vaccination, but it’s not the only remedy indicated for vaccine reactions.
 Silica is also a very important remedy in this regard.
-However, it’s important to remember that treating a reaction to vaccines is no different from treating anything else with homeopathy – the best remedy to give is the one that matches the symptom picture the dog is displaying.
+However, it’s important to remember that treating a reaction to vaccines is no different from treating anything else with homeopathy.
+The best homeopathic treatment for vaccine reactions to give is the one that matches the symptom picture the dog is displaying.

 That said, the vaccine reactions that dogs commonly experience often indicate Thuja or Silica.
 Some of these symptoms include: